maxshend/100-days-maxshend-log/r1-log.md

 [Link to work](https://github.com/maxshend/myJavaScript30/commit/316b168f512d631a20e4f11fa4e211dea6e26b60)
 ### Day 41: October 22

-Created base for users creation in the app from the auth service.
+Created base for users creation in the app from the auth service using the gem.

 [Link to work](https://github.com/maxshend/tiny_goauth-rails/commit/f51a432c008459770afbaa927f2e8a6e966632c4)